Compare FREE Quotes from Loft Conversion Specialists

 Building regulations for loft conversions aim to ensure that the staircases are safe and don't cause injuries such as falls, slips, or trips.
 To prevent falls, ladders are not suitable for habitable loft conversions and would not be accepted.

 If you are worried about space and cannot add standard straight loft stairs, you can opt for alternating tread staircases.
+These are loft conversion stairs for small landings, designed specifically for compact spaces.
 However, you must follow specific regulations to ensure your safety:

 • Each tread must be slip-resistant